 Kenai River Rainbow trout

 Kenai River rainbow trout have been studied periodically to assess population status, migratory behavior, and spawning locations and timing.
 A multiple event mark–recapture study was conducted on rainbow trout (Oncorhynchus mykiss) in the upper Kenai River in 2018.
 The objectives of this study were to estimate the abundance and fork length (mid-eye to tail fork measurement) composition of rainbow trout in the most heavily fished section of the upper Kenai River (river miles 69.6–73.2), and to compare these estimates to those from previous surveys conducted in 1986, 1987, 1995, and 2001 on the same stretch of river.
 Overall, it appears that the upper Kenai River rainbow trout population remains above levels seen in the mid- to late 1980s and the number of larger sized, greater than 17.5 inches fork length (>450 mm) fish, capable of spawning in 2009, was comparable to estimates from the 1995 and 2001 surveys.
 In 2018 the upper Kenai River population assessment was conducted again.
 A migration study was conducted during 2010 when radio tags were surgically implanted into large rainbow trout captured in the lower Kenai River during the summer.
-Movements of radio-tagged fish were monitored from the time of tagging in summer thru the fall, winter and spring to identify the timing of inriver movements to and locations of overwintering and spawning areas of rainbow trout in the Kenai River downstream of Skilak Lake.
-Recently, in 2017, a multiple event mark-recapture study was conducted on rainbow trout (Oncorhynchus mykiss) in the middle Kenai River, just downstream of Skilak Lake.
+Movements of radiotagged fish were monitored from the time of tagging in summer thru the fall, winter and spring to identify the timing of inriver movements to, and locations of, overwintering and spawning areas of rainbow trout in the Kenai River downstream of Skilak Lake.
+Recently, in 2017 and 2018, a multiple event mark-recapture study was conducted on rainbow trout (Oncorhynchus mykiss) in the middle Kenai River, just downstream of Skilak Lake.
 Preliminary data from the study suggests the population of trout in this section of the river is healthy.